 As far as I know, McCoy Tyner didn’t play much with Tony Williams.
 On record, there’s only this session, a corresponding date for Toshinari Koinuma’s Live Under the Sky festival, and Wayne Shorter’s The Soothsayer from a decade earlier.

 It’s too bad.
 On Supertrios the two are on the same page: Go for it!
-Bombast is too light a word for what is happening here.
 It’s as close to heavy fusion or rock as piano, bass, and drums had gotten thus far.

 Ron Carter is therefore a little lost in the mix.
 Ron has jokingly told pianists, “Don’t play below the ‘S’ on ‘Steinway.’”
 Uh, McCoy Tyner would never abide by that rule.
 Hank Jones wouldn’t, either, but McCoy crashes out a low bagpipe about every two bars and keeps the pedal down.
 Ron contributes to the deep groove on Supertrios, but the highlight of the disc is probably the duet without bass.

 In addition to this session, Supertrios contains another full LP of Tyner with Eddie Gomez and Jack DeJohnette.
-That's worth hearing too but the first LP is truly "Super."
+That's worth hearing also but the first LP is undoubtedly the one that is Super.